 What is next on the horizon for you, Xiaoya?

-I would very much like to try my hands in different industries like games and animation.
-It will be cool if I can get to work on AR/VR related field.
-I have always been more interested in environment/background design.
+I would very much like to try my hand in different industries like games and animation.
+It will be cool to work in an AR/VR related field.
+I have always been interested in environment/background design.

 Connect with Xiaoya Lin and see more of her work at: xiaoyalailin.carbonmade.com and @xartistcreates.